How to Read & Understand Pet Food Labels

 By-products are inexpensive, heavily rendered meat sources that are commonly used in the pet industry.
 While there are regulations as far as what can be included in products, the difference in regulations between human-grade ingredients and feed-grade ingredients is drastic.

 Feed grade is the quality of meat designated for the pet food industry.
 It is deemed not fit for human consumption but suitable for feeding to animals.
+Just remember, beef flavour dog food might not even contain been in the animal feed.

 5. Artificial Flavours and Colours